lablup/backend.ai-docs-webui/docs/allocate_cpu_mem/allocate_cpu_mem.rst

 In addition to this, you can use web-based services such as TensorBoard, Jupyter Lab, etc., depending on the type of service provided by the compute session.

-To delete a specific session, simply click on the red power icon.
+To delete a specific session, simply click on the red power icon and click OKAY button in the dialog.

 .. image:: session_destroy_dialog.png
    :width: 400